NamanSaini18/Food_Delivery_Application_Using_Flutter/README.md

-This is a food delivery application integrated with 7 screens.
+This is a food delivery application integrated with 7 screens developed using Flutter and Dart.